almerk/js-fullstack/README.md

  Server app requires running mongo container, and client app requires server app.

 All these apps use configured .env file, which is not stored in this repo.
+To run this app you must create .env file like this

 ```
 MONGO_PORT=27017